Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming

-In this section, we conduct a detailed analysis of the convergence properties of ripALM in Algorithm~\ref{algo:ripALM-gen}.
+In this section, we conduct a comprehensive analysis of the convergence properties of rip$^2$ALM in Algorithm~\ref{algo:rip2ALM}.
 To set the stage, we begin by recalling necessary definitions and preliminaries (more details can be found in \cite[Section 2]{es2013practical}).
 First, recall the definition of the function $F$ from \eqref{gen-para-F}, and define its concave conjugate $G:\mathbb{R}^N \times \mathbb{R}^M \to [-\infty,+\infty)$.
 Specifically, the function $G$ is defined as

 By definition, $G$ is a closed (i.e., upper semicontinuous) concave function.
 Then, the dual problem of \eqref{gen-paraobjpri} is given by

 \textbf{Subdifferentials.} In order to establish a precise connection between the primal problem \eqref{gen-paraobjpri}, dual problem \eqref{gen-paraobjdual}, and Lagrangian function \eqref{gen-para-lag}, we introduce the subdifferential mappings of the relevant functions.
 Let $\partial F: \mathbb{R}^N \times \mathbb{R}^M \rightrightarrows \mathbb{R}^N \times \mathbb{R}^M$ and $\partial G: \mathbb{R}^N \times \mathbb{R}^M \rightrightarrows \mathbb{R}^N \times \mathbb{R}^M$ denote the subdifferentials of $F$ and $G$, respectively.
 Concretely, these mappings are defined by